austinKurtis/EatWhere/README.md

         'sass', '~> 3.5', '>= 3.5.3'
         'sorcery'

     To get the needed gems to run this app.
-From the commandline:
+From the command line:
     ```
     rails bundle install
     ```

 ### Setup Database
     After cloning or forking the repo and running bundle install, in terminal, run the following code to setup the database.
-The current confiruation adds 5 new tables.
+The current configuration adds 5 new tables.

 **Build the Database**
     ```